Home AI/ML Mixed-Integer Programming (MIP) Explained: Python Optimization Guide

 Example Refinery product mix TSP, graph coloring Facility location, scheduling

-Why “Just Round the LP Solution” Fails
+Why Rounding the LP Solution Fails

 MIP Geometry: LP Relaxation vs Integer Feasibility x y LP feasible region LP optimum (fractional) (x=4.2, y=6.8), obj=11.0 MIP optimum (integer) (x=4, y=6), obj=10.0 integrality gap = 10% Legend Integer feasible point LP optimum (corner, fractional) MIP optimum (best integer) LP feasible region Key insight: Rounding the LP optimum (4.2, 6.8) does NOT give the MIP optimum.
 The best integer point may lie deep inside — not on the boundary.
 Tighter formulations shrink the LP polygon toward the integer hull — faster solves.

-When MIP Shines and When It Doesn’t
+When MIP Is Effective and When It Is Not

 Formulating a MIP Step by Step